 The Company defers pre-contract costs when such costs are directly associated with specific anticipated contracts and their recovery is probable.
-Pre-contract costs of \$1.7 million and \$0.9 million were deferred as of December 31, 2020 and 2019, respectively.
-Amortization of pre-contract costs for the years ended December 31, 2020 and 2019 was \$0.8 million and \$0.6 million, respectively.
+Pre-contract costs of \$2.2 million and \$1.7 million were deferred as of December 31, 2021 and 2020, respectively.
+Amortization of pre-contract costs for the years ended December 31, 2021 and 2020 was \$0.3 million and \$0.8 million, respectively.

-Construction receivables and payables include retentions-amounts that are generally withheld until the completion of the contract or the satisfaction of certain restrictive conditions such as fulfillment guarantees.
-As of December 31, 2020 and 2019, construction receivables included retentions of \$17.1 million and \$9.0 million, respectively.
-The Company expects to collect substantially all construction receivables as of December 31, 2020 during the year ending December 31, 2021.
-As of December 31, 2020 and 2019, construction payables included retentions of \$17.7 million and \$18.0 million, respectively.
-The Company expects to pay substantially all construction payables as of December 31, 2020 during the year ending December 31, 2021.
+Construction receivables and payables include retentions, which are amounts that are generally withheld until the completion of the contract or the satisfaction of certain restrictive conditions such as fulfillment guarantees.
+As of December 31, 2021 and 2020, construction receivables included retentions of \$3.1 million and \$17.1 million, respectively.
+The Company expects to collect substantially all construction receivables as of December 31, 2021 during the year ending December 31, 2022.
+As of December 31, 2021 and 2020, construction payables included retentions of \$4.2 million and \$17.7 million, respectively.
+The Company expects to pay substantially all construction payables as of December 31, 2021 during the year ending December 31, 2022.

-The Company's net position on uncompleted construction contracts comprised the following as of December 31, 2020 and 2019 (in thousands):
+The Company's net position on uncompleted construction contracts comprised the following as of December 31, 2021 and 2020 (in thousands):